Table of Contents

 The Bowflex SelectTech 552 Dumbbells are the most popular adjustable dumbbells in the world at the moment.
 This is for multiple reasons, but it’s largely because they combine a decent max weight capacity at 52.5 LB per dumbbell with a budget-friendly price.

 In our review of the Bowflex SelectTech 552’s, we really liked the value proposition which comes out to almost half the cost of the MX55’s.
 We greatly prefer the compact form of the MX Select Dumbbells over Bowflex’s as well as the handle, but they’re vastly different price points.

-If you’re on a budget, we’d suggest the 552’s over the MX Selects, but we think most people would prefer the experience of the MX Selectorized Dumbbells over the Bowflex SelectTech series.
+If you’re on a budget and looking for the best budget home gym equipment, we’d suggest the 552’s over the MX Selects, but we think most people would prefer the experience of the MX Selectorized Dumbbells over the Bowflex SelectTech series.

 The Rogue RML-90SLIM Rack is the most compact and best-priced squat rack that Rogue Fitness makes.
 It’s an extremely simple rack that is designed for the budget-conscious and space-restrained, yet offers most of the functionality of a standard squat stand with a pull-up bar while sitting only 16” from the wall.
 After testing and reviewing the RML-90SLIM, we recommend it highly and actually think it’s one of the best squat racks from Rogue to date.
 Read More